Dr-Rahul-Vaghela-Music/website/README.md

+Direct Deals can Also Happen through BMI.com legally then dont have to worry about furthr errors.
 Tunecore is not the part of Dr Rahul Vaghela Music or Rahul Shailesh Vaghela I have two youtube channels one is under gcallofdutygame@gmail.com